 Private Internet Access is another affordable VPN choice that still does a great job getting you a Venezuela IP address.
 The app’s UI has a wealth of information about your connection right on the home screen, and it’s very easy to use overall.
 You also get MACE, which is an all-in-one ad, tracker and malware blocker.

 While security is solid, PIA does require you to dive into the settings.
 The default setting is 128-bit AES encryption, which although still functionally uncrackable, can be swapped out for 256-bit.

 PIA’s browsing speeds are respectable in general, but unfortunately its Venezuelan servers are emulated on physical servers in Amsterdam, which means it might be a little slower than usual.
 It also struggles with streaming services other than Netflix, which is why it comes in fourth on our list.

-PIA is very affordable, and is a great value if you’re willing to commit to a three-year plan.
+PIA is very affordable, and is a great value if you’re willing to commit to a two-year plan.
 You can get a full refund within the first 30 days, though, and that’s plenty of time to test it out.

 When all is said and done, if you don’t mind some basic configuration (and you don’t intend to use it for streaming), PIA is a great value choice with solid features.
 You can find out more about it in our PIA review.

 - Pricing: $2.49 per month on a two-year plan

 - No access to customer support from the app

 If you’re going to use your VPN on more than one device, Surfshark is your best bet.
 It comes with unlimited connections and excellent device compatibility.
 Each server comes with a private DNS, including the one in Venezuela, and the UI is very simple to use and navigate.
 You can find out more in our Surfshark review.